Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **Q.3.a.** In your own words, what is the primary claim of the paper?
 (1-2 sentences)

-**Q.3.b.** Take a look at Figure below (Part of Figure-2 from the paper).
+**Q.3.b.** Take a look at Figure 1 below.
 Briefly describe what are the inputs and the output to this logic device?
 (Bullet points)

 **Q.3.c.** Does the presented logic device (Figure 1) use a *Common Signal Carrier*?
 Why or Why not?
 (1-2 sentences)